 Conclusion, Final Thoughts, and Recommendation

 So, there you have it.
 The PowerColor Red Devil RX Vega 64 actually did pretty well in my testing.
-The results were on par with other tech reviews of the reference Vega 64 cards to include the liquid cooled edition.
-Again, this card is very well put together with a nice, beefy and adequate cooler.
+The results were on par with other tech reviews of the Vega 64 cards to include the liquid cooled edition.
+Again, this card is very well put together with a nice, beefy, and adequate cooler.
 I really like the construction of this card and the more than adequate cooling solution.
 As stated before, this card hit a maximum temperature of 76 degrees Celsius.
-Now, acoustically, this card definitely isn’t the best and if not for the gaming headset, this care would get very annoying under load as it sounds like a very tiny jet engine when it ramps up.
+Now, acoustically, this card definitely isn’t the best.
+If not for the gaming headset, this card would get very annoying under load as it sounds like a very tiny jet engine when it ramps up.
 Otherwise, I have no complaints with this card, save the exception of the cost.
-I did however get this card for $630 which is still above the $500 price tag for the reference cards as well as the approximate $540 for AIB partner cards.
+I did, however, get this card for $630, which is still above the $500 price tag for the reference cards as well as the approximate $540 for AIB partner cards.
 We can sit and blame it on mining but I stand firm and put the majority of the blame on the memory manufacturers.
-Just “Google” RAM price fixing to see what I’m talking about.
+Just Google RAM price fixing to see what I’m talking about.
 So, would I recommend this card?
-Well, not really but only if you can’t get a GTX 1080 for around $525 or a GTX 1080 Ti for around $750 or even a GTX 1070 Ti for around $475 in the current market.
+Well, not really, but only if you can’t get a GTX 1080 for around $525 or a GTX 1080 Ti for around $750 or even a GTX 1070 Ti for around $475 in the current market.
 However, in this current market, if you have a FreeSync monitor or can find one for around $200-$250, I’d definitely go with this card, even at the $630 price, especially since it doesn’t look like nVidia will be releasing the next generation of GTX graphics cards anytime soon.
-In the near future, I will revisit this card and compare with the RX Vega 56, GTX 1080, GTX 1070 Ti, and GTX 1070 graphics cards so be sure to check back for that.
+In the near future, I will revisit this card and compare with the RX Vega 56, GTX 1080, GTX 1070 Ti, and GTX 1070 graphics cards, so be sure to check back for that.
 Thanks for stopping by and I hope to see you next time.
 Leave a comment below and be sure to vote in the poll.

 PowerColor Red Devil RX Vega 64 Unboxing